bisdn/bisdn.github.io/introduction/introduction_baseboxd.rst

   * The Switch (OpenFlow port state messages)
   * Linux tap interfaces (netlink messages)

-On the switch side, it listens for `OFPT_PORT_STATUS` async messages, and updates the states of the tap ports accordingly.
+On the switch side, it listens for `OFPT_PORT_STATUS` asynchronous messages, and updates the states of the tap ports accordingly.
 It creates tap interfaces for each port that is up, and deletes them when they go down.
 This interaction can be observed on the illustration below.

 .. code-block:: bash